Incentive Allocation in Vertical Federated Learning Based on Bankruptcy Problem: Method

-Now, let's consider a passive party (say, party $j$) that wants to claim credit for contributing to the federated model $M_f$.
-To calculate the claim of party $j$, we can compare the performance of $M_f$ when party $j$ collaborates alone with party $i$ (the active party).
-More specifically, let's denote the model when party $j$ collaborates alone with party $i$ by $M_{ij}$.
-We can measure the performance of $M_{ij}$ using the evaluation metric $V$.
-The claim of party $j$, denoted by $C_j$, is then defined as the improvement in performance achieved by adding party $j$'s features to the local model of $i$, i.e.,
+For each passive party \(i\) that wishes to claim credit for its contribution to \(M_f\), we calculate its claim, \(C_i\).
+This is done by comparing the performance of \(M_f\) when party \(i\) collaborates solely with the active party \(a\).
+The model resulting from this exclusive collaboration is denoted as \(M_{ai}\), and its performance is also measured using \(R\).
+Thus, the claim of party \(i\), \(C_i\), is computed as:

-Here, $M_{ij}$ is trained on both party $i$'s and party $j$'s data, while $M_i$ is trained only on party $i$'s data.
-Therefore, the improvement in performance achieved by adding party $j$'s features to $i$-th local model represents the additional information that the passive party party $j$ has contributed to the final model, beyond what the active party $i$ could have achieved by training a local model only on its own data.
-Once the claims from the passive parties and estate of the VFL are obtained, the proposed method involves determining the Talmud bankruptcy problem solution and getting a payout vector represented as
+Here, \(M_{ai}\) is trained using the data from both parties \(a\) and \(i\), while \(M_a\) is trained only on the data from party \(a\).